 Pfizer’s revenue estimates

-As we discussed earlier, analysts expect Pfizer’s (PFE) revenues to be ~$13.5 billion in the third quarter—which is ~2.8% growth compared to revenues of $13.2 billion during the third quarter of 2017.
-The revenue growth is expected to be driven by innovative health products’ strong performance.
+As we discussed earlier, Wall Street analysts expect Pfizer’s (PFE) revenues to increase ~0.7% to $13.72 billion during 4Q17—compared to revenues of $13.63 billion during 4Q16.
+The revenue growth is expected to be driven by innovative health products.

-Pfizer’s products are classified into two business segments—the Innovative Health segment and the Essential Health segment.
+Pfizer’s products are classified into two business segments—the Innovative Health segment and Essential Health segment.

-The Essential Health business includes established pharmaceutical products and a few of the products from Hospira.
-During the third quarter, the Essential Health business is expected to report lower revenues due to lower sales of Celebrex, Medrol, the Premarin family, and other Peri-LOE products, and lower sales of other established products.
-The lower revenues could be partially offset by strong sales of biosimilars and a few other products.
+The Essential Health segment includes established pharmaceutical products and a few of the products from Hospira.
+For 4Q17, the Essential Health segment is expected to report lower revenues following the divestiture of Hospira Infusion systems, lower sales of Peri-LOE products, lower sales of sterile injectable products, and lower sales of other established products.
+However, the decline is expected to be partially offset by an increase in the sales of biosimilars due to increased demand.

 For 4Q17, the foreign exchange could have a marginally negative impact on Pfizer’s overall revenues.